Hello, Assalaam Alaikum, peace and blessings,

 As I end this blog I'd like you to take a minute to make a prayer or dua for my mother and all the beautiful mothers who have returned to their maker.

 It will be 5 years this April since I last saw my beloved mother.

 Its been a roller-coaster of emotions as I cope with my loss, grief and bereavement.

-I still remember hours after Mum took her last breaths how distraught, numb and lost I was.
+I still remember hours after Mum took her last breaths how distraught I was.

-I always want to remember Mum for the strong independent happy, healthy woman she was with a beautiful smile.
+She was a strong independent happy, healthy woman with a beautiful smile.